rsmp-nordic/rsmp_sxl_sensors/draft.md

 - turn movements in intersections

 ## Classification
-Many different standards exists in EU for how to classify vehicles.
-We might need to support different national/EU schemes.
+We need to support different national/EU schemes for classification.
+Data should include the classification used.

 ### Aggregation
 It should be possible to aggregate data by:
 - time period